DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 ![Template 4](../assets/lesson-4/group-template-4.png)

 Now it looks much better!
-The last thing we can do is to add some label to the group which will describe its content.
+The last thing we can do is to add a label to the group that will describe its content.
 We need to add a `TextBlock` to our `groupTemplate.ts` to display the label.

 ```typescript
 //group-template.ts